konradwalsh/ha-meshcentral-addon/README.md

-# Home Assistant Add-on Devcontainer Template
+# Home Assistant MeshCentral 2 Add-on

 ### Summary

-This is a templated to ease development of Home Assistant add-ons inside of a VS Code [devcontainer](https://code.visualstudio.com/docs/remote/containers).
+Install and Run MeshCentral 2 inside of Home Assistant as an Addon

 ### Usage